seapagan/poectrl/README.md

 This project is in no way ready to be used, and documentation is non-existent.
 See the Development Plans below.
 Until I have a stable useful interface, check the source code if you are interested 😃
-Profiles are (currently) hard-coded in, and only of use to myself.

 ## Use Cases